Contribution rate :

 Compare: Fund type

-The calculator compares the NZ Funds LifeCycle Process investment option (which automatically allocates a member's investment across the Income, Inflation and Growth Strategies in the NZ Funds KiwiSaver Scheme each year, based on the member's age) to the average KiwiSaver default fund.
+The calculator compares the NZ Funds LifeCycle investment option (which automatically allocates a member's investment across the Income, Inflation and Growth Strategies in the NZ Funds KiwiSaver Scheme each year, based on the member's age) to a KiwiSaver default fund.

 The comparison shows the impact that asset allocation (the proportion invested in income versus growth assets) can have on your retirement savings.
-Please note the NZ Funds LifeCycle Process may not be suitable for all investors (for example, it may be unsuitable for members who plan to make a first home purchase withdrawal in the short to medium term).
-For more information on the LifeCycle Process, see the current NZ Funds KiwiSaver Scheme Product Disclosure Statement (PDS) at www.nzfunds.co.nz.
+Please note the NZ Funds LifeCycle option may not be suitable for all investors (for example, it may be unsuitable for members who plan to make a first home purchase withdrawal in the short to medium term).
+For more information on the NZ Funds LifeCycle, see the current NZ Funds KiwiSaver Scheme Product Disclosure Statement (PDS) at www.nzfunds.co.nz.

 This function looks at the impact of increasing the member's employee contribution rate (for employed members) or the member's voluntary annual contributions (for self-employed members).